Admitted Visiting Scholars

 New Visiting Scholars Law School orientation takes place by appointment, typically on Tuesdays and Thursdays at the Law School (443 William H. Gates Hall) or as otherwise arranged.
 It is timed to allow new Visiting Scholars to attend the mandatory visa check-in with IS0 offered Tuesdays at 3pm and Thursdays at 10am.

-When paying your program and DS-2019 fees, please note that we accept personal checks, money orders and travelers checks (exact amount).
-No cash or credit card please.
+When paying your program and DS-2019 fees, please note that we strongly prefer credit card payments but will accept personal checks, money orders and travelers checks (exact amount) when pre-arranged.
+No cash please.